Alienware AW3423DW review: Quantum dot OLED renders rival monitors obsolete

 - HDR performance is mixed

-The Alienware AW3423DW's isn't perfect, but the QD-OLED panel makes it the best 34-inch ultrawide gaming monitor yet.
+The Alienware AW3423DW isn't perfect, but the QD-OLED panel makes it the best 34-inch ultrawide gaming monitor yet.

 It's rare to review a monitor with the potential to revolutionize the industry, but the Alienware AW3423DW could do exactly that.
 It packs a cutting-edge OLED panel with Quantum Dot technology at a price surprisingly competitive with high-end IPS ultrawide monitors.